 Crystal meth is a highly addictive, dangerous drug.
-It can be terrifying to watch a loved one struggle with a crystal meth addiction, but for the addict themselves, it is equally as scary.
+It can be terrifying to watch a loved one struggle with a crystal meth addiction, but for the individual suffering from substance abuse, it is equally as scary.
 For someone experiencing an addiction to crystal meth, it can feel like there is no way to stop the cycle.
-Thankfully, many people have overcome crystal meth addiction and there are many programs available to help begin the journey into recovery.
+Thankfully, many people have overcome drug abuse, and there are many addiction treatment programs available to help begin the journey into the recovery process.

 What is Crystal Meth?

-Crystal meth is a form of methamphetamines, commonly referred to as meth.
+Crystal meth is a form of methamphetamine commonly referred to as meth.
 Methamphetamines are synthetic, highly addictive, and illegal stimulants.
 Crystal meth is the most potent form of methamphetamines and appears as small, clear, crystals that resemble crushed ice.
 It affects the central nervous system and increases levels of dopamine in the brain, resulting in a euphoric, high-energy feeling for users.
-It also increases blood pressure, heart rate, and respiratory rate which can be very dangerous.

 - Sudden weight loss/ Decrease in appetite